Public Transport Centre

 The Public Transport Centre (formerly known as the Westrail Centre) is a terminal and administration building for public transport in Perth, Western Australia.
 It is the centerpiece of East Perth Terminal (formerly known as Perth Terminal), a standard gauge railway station and coach terminal adjacent to East Perth station on the Transperth narrow gauge suburban rail network.

-Previous use
+Since 2025, some transport operations have been based in the Public Transport Operations Control Centre, which was constructed adjacent to the existing Public Transport Centre.

+Overview

 The site occupied by East Perth station, East Perth Terminal, and the Public Transport Centre was formerly the East Perth Locomotive Depot.

 East Perth Railway Terminal

 As part of the gauge conversion of the Eastern Goldfields Railway, a new standard gauge terminus was opened in 1969.
 The station has one side platform and a dock platform at its northern end.

 Today the station is served by Journey Beyond's Indian Pacific, and Transwa's Prospector and MerredinLink services.
 Until it ceased in June 1991, the terminal was also served by the Trans-Australian.